akashpawar6474/DSA_Problem_Solving_Part2/README.md

 484. Reverse Integer => main thing is to check if no is in range of 32 bit ..
 485. Multiply Strings => use same function to convert string to int then multiply it and make it string
 486. Backspace String Compare => think backwards..
+487. Repeated DNA Sequences => this is simple sliding window and hashmap problem